 For the end of the struggle, a psalm of David

-Blessed is the one who understands the poor man and the needy one; the Lord will deliver him in an evil day.
+Blessed is he who considers the poor and needy; the Lord will deliver him in the day of trouble.

-May the Lord keep him and quicken him and make him blessed on the earth, not giving him over to the hands of his enemies.
+May the Lord keep him and quicken him and make him blessed on the earth, and not deliver him into the hands of his enemies.

-May the Lord help him on his bed of pain; in his sickness, thou hast made his whole bed.
+May the Lord help him on his bed of pain; from his illness and all his infirmities, thou wilt heal him.

 I said: Lord, have mercy on me, heal my soul, for I have sinned against thee.

-My enemies spoke evil of me: When will he die and his name perish?
+My enemies spoke evil against me: When will he die and his name perish?

-When he came in to visit he spoke lies, his heart gathered iniquity to itself; when he went out he spoke it.
+When one came in to see me he spoke lies, his heart gathered iniquity to itself; when he went out he spoke it.

 All my enemies whisper against me, against me they devise evils for me.

-They speak treacherous words about me: Now that he sleeps, will he wake again?
+They speak treacherous words about me: He sleeps, but will he rise again?

-Even the peaceful man in whom I hoped, even the one eating my bread has dealt wicked treachery to me.
+Even the peaceful man, in whom I hoped, even the one who ate my bread has lifted his heel against me.

-Do thou, O Lord, have mercy on me and raise me up, and I will repay them.
+But have mercy on me, O Lord, and raise me up, and I will repay them.

-By this I know thou hast delighted in me: that my enemy has not rejoiced over me.
+By this I know thou hast delighted in me: that my enemy shall not rejoic over me.

 In my innocence thou hast upheld me and set me before thee forever.

-Blessed be the Lord God of Israel from everlasting to everlasting.
+Blessed be the Lord God of Israel, from everlasting to everlasting.
 Amen and amen.

 Psalm 41